redkitex/Os-and-Xs/README.md

 # Os-and-Xs
-Noughts and Crosses / Tic-tac-toe game
+Noughts and Crosses / Tic-tac-toe game made using pygame